Autism Resources

 Visual Schedules

 These are some simple visual schedule sheets.
-I uploaded the Microsoft Word versions so that you can edit them as needed, putting in what pictures or colors you prefer.
+I uploaded the Microsoft Word versions for some so that you can edit them as needed, putting in what pictures or colors you prefer.

 Workshops and Projects